farhan94/SparkWordAnalysis/README.md

 # Educational Material

-Included in this readme is background information on how to install and use Docker.
+Included is background information on how to install and use Docker.
+Also an example for creating and running a simple Docker container are included.

 ## Install Docker on your machine

-Mac OS

 ![Mac OS](https://docs.docker.com/docker-for-mac/install/)

-Windows

 ![Windows](https://docs.docker.com/docker-for-windows/install/)